Do you want to add instructional text to a form on your WordPress website?

 You can adjust the font, size, color, and other styling elements of the text you’re including in the Content field using the formatting tools built into the text editor.

-You may find that you want to use this field in other places on your form, too, since it’s an easy way to add customizable text anywhere you want it.
+You may find that you want to use this form field in other places on your form, too, since it’s an easy way to add customizable text anywhere you want it.

 2. Field Descriptions